 She didn’t offer me a slice of lasagna.
 Jess never spoke to me again—for the next 15 years.

 I had lost my best friend because of one mistake.

 Believe it or not, I still felt this way as an adult.
-After many painful (and beautiful!) friendships though, I finally learned to stop expecting too much from friends.
+After many painful (and beautiful!) friendships, I finally learned to stop expecting too much from friends.

 While it’s noble to have high expectations, they often lead us to disappointment.
-Having too-low expectations, however, doesn’t fulfill us.
+Having too-low expectations doesn’t fulfill us.

-But lowering our expectations isn’t easy, especially for perfectionists.
+But lowering our expectations isn’t easy.
 No one wants to invite jerks into their lives.